xiaodaigh/julia-data-science-base-docker-img/README.md

 	xiaodaidocker2019/julia-data-science-base
 ```

-Often one may wish to save the data to somewhere on the hard drive, you may do this by attaching a local folder to the directory `somedir`
+Often one may wish to save the data to somewhere on the hard drive, you may do this by attaching a local folder to the directory `somedir`.

 ## Packages

-The below packages are compiled using PackageCompilerX.jl into the image
+The below packages are compiled using PackageCompiler.jl into the image

 | Package | Type | Notes |
 | -- | -- | -- |